 Having been given some Wilko products to review (post coming soon) I decided to make this Malted Marbled Chcolate Cake in the square cake tin I had been sent.
 I already have a Nutella Hazelnut Covered Chocolate Marble Cake on my site, so by switching up the recipe and including the yummy malt flavour I hoped I was onto a winner.

 Topping the cake with swirls of milk and white chocolate couldn’t hurt, could it?
 Well obviously not in our house.
-This large cake lasted two days, although it was shared with Grandparents and friends.
+Since this large cake only lasted two days, although it was shared with Grandparents and friends.
 Cake is meant for sharing, don’t you think?

 350g/12oz Unsalted Butter – plus extra for greasing your cake tin

 300g/11oz Caster Sugar

 2tsp Vanilla Extract – I use Nielsen-Massey

 6 Large Eggs – pref.
 Free Range

 350g/12oz Plain White Flour

 100mls/4floz Whole Milk

 5tbsp Powdered Malted Milk Drink – Horlicks/Ovaltine